VLDB2020/instructions/guide-session-chair.md

     - Primary chair should then begin the session and do the following:
         - Say: “Welcome to the session on *&lt;title of the session&gt;*.”
         - Say: “We have three exciting papers in this session.”
 [A few sessions have only two papers].
-        - Introduce the three papers: Read the title, the affiliations of the authors, and finally give the name of the presenter.
+        - Introduce the three papers: Read the title and the name of the author who presents the paper in the video recording.
 Say the presenter’s full name properly (you can ask them ahead of time if you are not sure about the pronunciation).
-        - Indicate if the presenter or another author is present to answer live Q&A or not.
+        - Indicate if the presenter or another author is at the session to answer live Q&A or not.
 If the author is not present, then all questions will have to go to Slack.
-The interactive program will soon show when presenters are present.
-You can also see this information [HERE](https://docs.google.com/spreadsheets/d/19oS-P9qDm66_8HVjh1CzeL0D3c2ke7gxIi60x62OYYM/edit?usp=sharing).
+The interactive program indicates when a presenter will be at the session (see label "Presenter").
+We strongly recommend getting in touch with the authors and confirming who will present the paper and who will answer live Q&A.
         - Ask the attendees to keep their microphones muted to avoid disruptions.
     - For each paper
         - Ask the technical chair to play the recorded **10-min talk**